ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Recruiters often will try to convince people with the typical “we’re not a pyramid scheme” copypasta cult post they all make at some point.

 Don’t get me wrong, there are actually genuine Pyramid MLM companies, but there are also many schemes that have caused financial distress from joining as they usually end up losing money and end up in a bad situation.
-They try to get you into the “advanced in levels” and some even buy stock to meet the requirements to advance.
+They try to get you into the “advanced levels” and some even buy stock to meet the requirements to advance.

 Conclusion:

-In order to protect your money, we recommend not to chat with anyone on the phone claiming to be with Cash App and that they can double your money or join their scheme and you will get paid x amount of money in 2 weeks time.
+In order to protect your money, we recommend not to chat with anyone on the phone claiming to be with Cash App and that they can double your money or join their scheme and you will get paid x amount of money in 2 weeks’ time.

-Remember that Cash App doesn’t have live phone customer support, so why would a person connected with Cash App contact you in the first place.
+Remember that Cash App doesn’t have live phone customer support, so why would a person connected with Cash App contact you in the first place?
 With more people looking for a little extra bit of money during the COVID-19 pandemic, sadly, more scams are popping up targetting vulnerable individuals.

 Did you find this article helpful?
 Share this article with someone who might need help to avoid falling for these scams!